 Polycystic Ovarian Syndrome is a testosterone imbalance that can cause a loss of periods, trouble being able to lose weight, and excess body hair in women.

-Because birth control pills cause your body to stop ovulating, and reduces insulin resistance in women, which can sometimes be the cause of PCOS symptoms.
+Because birth control pills cause your body to stop ovulating, and reduce insulin resistance in women, which can sometimes be the cause of PCOS symptoms.

 Related Content: 5 Natural Supplements to help Balance Hormones

 Four: Can cause adrenal fatigue

 Adrenal fatigue (or HPA Dysregulation) is when your adrenal glands (the gland responsible for cortisol and other hormone production) get worn down from overproduction.

 Symptoms of Adrenal Fatigue may include:

 - Skin issues and acne